 These are the basic cues used by Willow Creek’s trainers.
-If you have any questions regarding the cues or their usage, feel free to contact us at any time.

 “Ah, Ah” —– We condition the dogs to the sound “ah, ah” for all unwanted behaviors.
 For anything the dog is doing wrong, “ah, ah” can be used to redirect their focus and communicate to them that what they are doing is unwanted.
 “Ah, ah” is just before or during correction or negative reinforcement is used.
 “Ah, ah” is quick, clear, and easy.
 It is similar to saying no. It redirects the dogs focus to the task at hand and if the unwanted behavior persists we can apply correction or negative reinforcement as needed.
 This is called a conditioned aversive stimulus and can be associated with any sound as long as it is consistent, conditioned and aversive.
 The dog will want to avoid this sound.